modin-project/modin/docs/flow/modin/experimental/backends/index.rst

 Experimental backends
 """""""""""""""""""""

-``modin.experimental.backends`` holds experimental backends that is under development right now and provides a limited set of functionality:
+``modin.experimental.backends`` holds experimental backends that are under development right now and provides a limited set of functionality:

 * :doc:`omnisci <omnisci/index>`